cepdnaclk/projects.ce.pdn.ac.lk/docs/github_repos/3yp/e16/computerized-timetabling-and-attendance-marking-system.md

 description: "The idea is to create a modern attendance marking system that is suitable for today's world.In parallel with the attendance marking system,a fully-fledged time table managing and lecture reminding system is developed."

 has_children: false
-parent: E16 Embedded Systems Projects
+parent: E16 Cyber-Physical Systems Projects
-grand_parent: Embedded Systems Projects
+grand_parent: Cyber-Physical Systems Projects

 cover_url: /data/categories/3yp/cover_page.jpg
 thumbnail_url: /data/categories/3yp/thumbnail.jpg